Package · di

 text

-The entry is cleared in a finally, so a failed resolution never leaves a stale guard. #[Lazy] sidesteps this by injecting a proxy instead of recursing — see Breaking circular dependencies.
+The entry is popped in a finally, so a failed resolution never leaves a stale guard. #[Lazy] sidesteps a cycle by injecting a proxy instead of recursing — see Breaking circular dependencies.

 text